KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 | --ncbi                 | Path to ncbi database directory                                                |
 +------------------------+--------------------------------------------------------------------------------+

-Other opetions available for ``--split-rank-and-write`` are phylum,class,order,family,genus and species
+Other options available for ``--split-rank-and-write`` are phylum, class, order, family, genus and species

 You can view the complete command line opions using ``autometa-taxonomy -h``